Grzegorzsa/zen-custom-fields/readme.md

   ...
   </code></pre>

-  To get the value from second row of the table you should use in your template:
+  To output the value from second row of the table you should use in your template:

   <code><?php echo zen_field(1) ?></code>